 - Payments that are recurring and where you've given your debit card number.

-Closing your old account
+Step 3: Close your old account

 Once you've opened your new account, don't forget to close the old one.
 Although the old account may have no money in it, the bank could still charge you account keeping fees.
 Close your old account once you have: